pentagram-lang/pentagram-ideas/syntax/errors-and-crashes.md

 2 2 + 4 eq assert
 ```

-Assertions will be attempted to be checked at compile-time (except for static assertions which must be verifiable at compile time and have no runtime impact, and which can be used for method overload resolution).
+Assertions will be attempted to be checked at run-time (except for when the value is a compile-time constant, which can be required using the `const` method).

 ```
 -- Make sure we're in metric
-speed.unit m/s eq static-assert
+speed.unit m/s eq const assert
 ```

 When assertions fail, they produce usefully-formatted details.
 The details even have enough information to allow interactive browsing of equality failures.